Isn’t Traditional Chinese Medicine About Health and Wellness… So Why Cosmetic Acupuncture?

-A typical cosmetic acupuncture session starts with your practitioner looking closely at your face, and you may find it uncomfortable to have someone staring at you that intensely.
-Actually, we use the condition of your skin and face in all our diagnoses to help us determine the most effective treatment.
+A typical session starts with your practitioner looking closely at your face, and you may find it uncomfortable to have someone staring at you that intensely.
+Actually, we use the condition of your skin and face in all of our diagnoses to help us determine your level of health.

 Some Tell-Tale Signs on Your Face

 - Wrinkles and fine lines

 We work with your body for your external appearance